Draekus/personal-blog/content/about.md

 author = "Patrick Gould"
 +++

-BIMBLYBYTE(1)

-NAME
-&nbsp;&nbsp;bimblybyte - prints latest blog posts to the screen

-SYNOPSIS
-&nbsp;&nbsp;bimblybyte

-DESCRIPTION
+Hey I'm pat and I'm a student currently getting my bachelors in computer science.

-&nbsp;&nbsp;Bimblybyte is a dev blog that I've created in order to share my experience learning to program and explore new technologies.
+This a dev blog I've created in order to share my experience learning to program.
+As I explore new technical topics and technologies I like to share what I learn here.
+Hopefully you find it interesting too.

+Happy hacking.